 Content Analysis API ID List

-This endpoint is designed to provide you with the list of IDs and metadata of the completed Content Analysis tasks during the specified period.
-You will get all task IDs that were made including successful, uncompleted, and tasks that responded as errors.
+This endpoint is designed to provide you with a list of IDs and metadata for all Content Analysis tasks created within the specified time period, including both successful and uncompleted tasks.

 Note that: You can set the date range within six months from the date of calling the endpoint.
 Metadata is only available for tasks that were made within one month.